horntell/api-docs/source/index.md

 </aside>

 <aside class="notice">
     Horns of each of these formats can also be a **Bubble Horn**.
 Bubble horns are the horns that opens automatically upon being pushed to your users.
 Bubbles give you power to get better responses against your horns.
 But as with every other power, it comes with responsibility.
-If you send too many bubbles, your users might get frustrated, thus, it is advised to keep these for important things.
+If you send too many bubbles, your users might get frustrated, thus, it is advised to keep these for important/urgent things.
 </aside>

 ## Create a New Horn